Irish house prices post largest monthly rise since 2007

-Average residential property prices fell by 11.8 percent on an annualised basis, data from the central statistics office said, the smallest annual drop since February last year.
+Average residential property prices fell by 11.8 percent on an annualized basis, data from the central statistics office said, the smallest annual drop since February last year.

 Ireland’s property bubble burst spectacularly four years ago after years of reckless lending that left banks with huge losses and homeowners with hefty mortgage repayments.